“How are we doing today, Barbara? What can we do for you?”

 “Now don’t you worry, dear, someone will be with you right away.”

 “Are you sure you don’t need any help, hon?
-Here, just let me get that for you. . . “
+Here, let me get that for you…“

 “You are so brave!
 I could never do what you’re doing at your age.”

-Ageism is so common, and so ingrained in our society, that most people never think about it, or recognize it when they see it much less when it is part of their own behavior.
+Ageism is so common, and so ingrained in our society, that most people never think about it or recognize it when they see it — not to mention when it’s part of their own behavior.
 How many times have Internet memes gone viral showing someone of advanced age doing amazing dancing or accomplishing some impressive sports feat that most people half or a third of their age couldn’t do on their best day?
 The comments are all “ooh” and “wow” as if this is some incomprehensible oddity.
 Of course, great achievements should be celebrated, but the fact that older people are engaged in all kinds of activities is not as rare or surprising as most people think.

-This commercial anti-ageism, with all its bell and whistles of happy, mostly white, moneyed couples enjoying themselves in beautiful sunny post-retirement settings, advice on how to best invest funds to assure the highest returns, later-in-life job and volunteer opportunities, masks the real face of ageism that modern life has brought to many Americans.
-This is especially true for women, especially women who outlive their spouses, the case with most married women.
+The AARP’s anti-ageism, with all its advertisements of happy, mostly white, moneyed couples enjoying themselves in beautiful sunny post-retirement settings; advice on how to best invest funds to assure the highest returns; and guidance on later-in-life job and volunteer opportunities — all of this masks the real face of ageism that many Americans face in modern life.
+This is especially true for women, especially women who outlive their spouses, which is the case for most married women.